traefik/traefik/docs/configuration/acme.md

 #
 # [acme.dnsChallenge]

-  # DNS management provider used.
+  # DNS provider used.
   #
   # Required
   #
   # provider = "digitalocean"

   # By default, the provider will verify the TXT DNS challenge record before letting ACME verify.
-  # If delayBeforeCheck is greater than zero, this is avoided and the given duration in seconds is waited.
+  # If delayBeforeCheck is greater than zero, this check is delayed for the configured duration in seconds.
   # Useful if internal networks block external DNS queries.
   #
   # Optional